 I would recommend prepping these ahead of time to allow the salt and glue time to dry a bit before adding color.
 Stiff paper is also recommended instead of computer paper or construction paper.
 Look for mixed media or watercolor type paper.

 STEP 1: Print out the snowflake templates or draw your own snowflakes.
 Then lay out a piece of paper over the snowflakes to trace or cut out and trace around.
 Alternatively, you can use the printed snowflakes patterns.

 STEP 2: Use the glue to draw over the snowflakes, making sure to do each small arm of the snowflake.

 STEP 3: Put a good amount of salt onto the glue and then carefully pour the excess salt off.

 STEP 4: Let the glue and salt painting dry.

 Salt Painting Tip: The more food coloring you use the darker your “paint” will appear.
 Watercolors will make for brighter colors as well.

-Use a pipette to drip the coloring onto the salt painted snowflakes.
+STEP 6: Use a pipette to slowly drip the coloring onto the salt painted snowflakes.
 Try not to drench the patterns but rather watch the salt soak up one droplet of color at a time.

 Notice how the water is absorbed and moves throughout the pattern.
 You can even try color mixing!
 You can add other colors and mix the colors on each snowflake for a stunning effect.